 Macy's offers a full coffee bar and vegetarian menu.
 To be honest, the drinks have been quite bad on multiple occasions.
 Every drink has been too weak or too strong.
 Also, for some reason they never fill the mug up all the way.
 The loose leaf tea, on the other hand, is quite good especially the Tulsi.

-Contrary to the mediocre espresso drinks, the food menu offers lots of great vegan, vegetarian, and gluten-free choices.
+Contrary to the mediocre espresso drinks, the food is great.
+The menu includes lots of great vegan, vegetarian, and gluten-free choices.
 The vegan nachos (blue corn chips, quinoa/bean mixture, guacamole, vegan sour cream, and salsa) were excellent.
 The Super Veggie sandwich, which can be made vegan and gluten-free with a few minor changes, included a tasty mixture of veggies, avocado, and a vegenaise spread.

-Portion sizes are very generous for the cheap prices (A sandwich, 2 drinks, and nachos for $25).
+Portion sizes are very generous considering the cheap prices (A sandwich, 2 drinks, and nachos for $25).
 All sandwiches are served with blue corn chips and salsa or a side salad.
-There is no extra charge for gluten free bread, which is always a bonus.
+There is no extra charge for gluten free bread, which is nice.

 The menu at Macy's is very allergen friendly with each individual item marked according to ingredients, as well as labeled as to its ability to be customized vegan and/or gluten-free.